mfelleisen/Jam/README.md

 Ergo, this is the birthday .. in my mind.

+...

 Everything like this is a “founding myth.”
-All I am pretty sure about is that the first key strokes of conception probably took place on that day (cross-producting my memory with my understanding of Matthew).
+All I am pretty sure about is that the first key strokes of conception probably took place on that day (cross-producting my memory with my understanding of Matthew). "

-— Matthias"